BorisPolonsky/dify-helm/charts/dify/README.md

 ### Migrate from Built-in Redis and PostgreSQL to Separate Releases
 #### Intro
 It's advised to use Redis, PostgreSQL from external providers over the built-in middlewares for production use regarding:
-- enterpise-level maintainability,
+- enterprise-level maintainability,
-- managing Redis and PostgreSQL independently from the Dify release,
+- managing Redis and PostgreSQL independently of the Dify release,
 - applying different upgrade cycles, and
 - utilizing advanced configurations that are not available in the subcharts.